odpi/egeria-docs/site/docs/education/egeria-dojo/developer/overview.md

         ??? beginner "Open egeria.git in IntelliJ"
             --8<-- "docs/education/tutorials/intellij-tutorial/task-loading-egeria-into-intellij.md"

+        ??? beginner "Get the latest code - for SNAPSHOT releases" If you are using a SNAPSHOT release of Egeria, it is worthwhile pulling down the latest code from the git repository.
+            --8<-- "docs/education/tutorials/intellij-tutorial/intellij-open-terminal.md"
+            Use the `git pull` command to get the latest code onto your machine.

         Now build the egeria.git repository.
 For the Dojo, it is OK to use the *Quick Build* option when offered.

         ??? beginner "Building Egeria's core libraries (15 mins)"